Help for iPad

 Note: In order to use more than one finger to play melodies, exit Bandojo, select iPad Settings, tap General, and turn off Multitasking Gestures.

 To explore the layout of Bandojo’s 2-D musical keyboard, called a Melody Palette, tap buttons within a row from left to right to play the consecutive notes of a scale.
-Start on a red button (“Do”) to lead with the current tonic.
-The scale will automatically match the chosen Accompaniment, even if it is not playing.
-Scales and modes include Major, Minor, Dorian, Phrygian, Lydian, and Mixolydian.
-There are also a few examples of non-Western scales or modes, such as Melakarta Marva (India) and Byzantine hard chromatic (Greece), and of non-heptatonic scales, such as the pentatonic Ryo-sen (Japan).
+Start on a red button (“Do” or “1”) to lead with the current tonic.
+The scale will automatically match that of the current accompaniment, even if it is not playing.
+Western scales (sometimes called modes) include Major, Minor, Dorian, Phrygian, Lydian, and Mixolydian.
+There are also a few examples of non-Western scales, such as Melakarta Marva (India) and Byzantine hard chromatic (Greece), and of non-heptatonic scales, such as the pentatonic Ryo-sen (Japan).
 The current scale type is displayed on the Tonic Controller.

-Most accompaniment names reference the mode; a few do not.
+Most accompaniment names reference the scale; a few do not.
 For example:

 Either three or four octaves are available (depending on Pitch Map selection), arranged with lowest pitch at the bottom left and highest at the top right.
-Along L-jumping diagonals running upward from right to left, you may find two, three, or four identically colored notes.
-These notes sound the same.
-The next diagonal row up plays one octave higher.
+Along L-jumping diagonals running upward from right to left, you may find two, three, or four identically colored (and labeled) buttons.
+These play notes that sound the same.
+The next diagonal up of that color plays one octave higher.

 See Tonic Controller, Melody Range and Pitch Map in this help file for additional information on using the Melody Palette to play melodies, which is its default Harmony mapping mode.

-Right side of screen: Tap your selection on the Instruments menu to set the instrument played on the Melody Palette.
+Right side of screen: Tap your selection on the Instruments List menu to set the instrument played on the Melody Palette.
 Most are melodic instruments whose pitch is determined by which button on the Melody Palette is played, where the mapping to scale degree and octave register is controlled by the Melody Range and Pitch Map as described previously.
 (The further mapping from these to pitch is determined by the current scale, tuning and tonic.)

 Bandojo provides two non-melodic instruments, which are exceptions to this behavior: